ComputationalRegulatoryGenomicsICL/cageflow/README.md

 ### How to run the pipeline

-Clone the repository to your machine an use the following syntax to run the pipeline:
+Clone the repository to your machine and use the following syntax to run the pipeline:

 ```bash
 nextflow run customcageq/main.nf \